Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Introduction

 We interpret $\psi$ as a (conformal) {\em coordinate change} of the imaginary surface.
-In what follows, we will generally take $D$ to be the upper half plane, but one can map the flow lines defined there to other domains using \eqref{eqn::ac_eq_rel}.
+In what follows, we will generally take $D$ to be the upper half-plane, but one can map the flow lines defined there to other domains using~\eqref{eqn::ac_eq_rel}.

-Although \eqref{eqn::ode} does not make sense as written (since $h$ is an instance of the GFF, not a function), one can construct these rays precisely by solving \eqref{eqn::ode} in a rather indirect way: one begins by constructing explicit couplings of $h$ with variants of $\SLE$ and showing that these couplings have certain properties.
+Although~\eqref{eqn::ode} does not make sense as written (since $h$ is an instance of the GFF, not a function), one can construct these rays precisely by solving~\eqref{eqn::ode} in a rather indirect way: one begins by constructing explicit couplings of $h$ with variants of $\SLE$ and showing that these couplings have certain properties.
 Namely, if one conditions on part of the curve, then the conditional law of $h$ is that of a GFF in the complement of the curve with certain boundary conditions.
-Examples of these couplings appear in \cite{She_SLE_lectures, SchrammShe10, DUB_PART, 2010arXiv1012.4797S} as well as variants in \cite{MakarovSmirnov09,HagendorfBauerBernard10,IzyurovKytola10}.
-This step is carried out in some generality in \cite{DUB_PART, 2010arXiv1012.4797S, MS_IMAG}.
+Examples of these couplings appear in \cite{She_SLE_lectures, SchrammShe10, DUB_PART, SHE_WELD} as well as variants in \cite{MakarovSmirnov09,HagendorfBauerBernard10,IzyurovKytola10}.
+This step is carried out in some generality in \cite{DUB_PART, SHE_WELD,MS_IMAG}.
 The next step is to show that in these couplings the path is almost surely {\em determined by the field} so that we really can interpret the ray as a path-valued function of the field.
 This step is carried out for certain boundary conditions in \cite{DUB_PART} and in more generality in \cite{MS_IMAG}.
 Theorem~\ref{thm::existence} and Theorem~\ref{thm::uniqueness} describe analogs of these steps that apply in the setting of this paper.

 Before we state these theorems, we recall the notion of boundary data that tracks the ``winding'' of a curve, as illustrated in Figure~\ref{fig::winding}.
 For $\kappa \in (0,4)$ fixed, we let

 Note that $\chi > 0$ for this range of $\kappa$ values.
 Given a path starting in the interior of the domain, we use the term {\bf flow line boundary conditions} to describe the boundary conditions that would be given by $-\lambda'$ (resp.\ $\lambda'$) on the left (resp.\ right) side of a north-going vertical segment of the curve and then changes according to $\chi$ times the winding of the path, up to an additive constant in $2\pi\chi \Z$.
 We will indicate this using the notation of Figure~\ref{fig::winding}.
 See the caption of Figure~\ref{fig::interior_path_bd} for further explanation.